Sextic tensor model in rank $3$ at next-to-leading order: Conclusion

 Nevertheless, this is an interesting new feature of our fixed point that also appears in the short-range case.
 Indeed, the wheel coupling at large $N$ is of order $\sqrt{\epsilon}$ while the other couplings start at order $\epsilon^0$.
 This is very different from usual Wilson-Fisher like fixed points and from the quartic model fixed points \cite{Benedetti:2020sye}.
 It is due to the fact that the graph $D_1$ contributes to leading order in $N$ only with wheel vertices whereas in quartic models the one-loop Feynman graph contributes to leading order with all three quartic interactions on the vertices.
 This model thus leads to a new kind of melonic fixed point.

 One other interesting feature we found is the diagonalizability of the stability matrix at next-to-leading order in the short-range case.
 At large $N$, the stability matrix was non diagonalizable due to an eigenvalue of multiplicity two whereas at next-to-leading order, we have five different eigenvalues and the stability matrix is diagonalizable.
-However, the theory at the fixed point still cannot be unitary at next-to-leading order.
-Indeed, the non-diagonalizability of the stability matrix at leading order indicates a logarithmic CFT.
-Corrections in $1/N$ cannot cancel logarithmic terms in correlation functions and thus we cannot recover unitarity at next-to-leading order.
-It would be interesting to explore this more thoroughly in the near-future.
+This suggests that the logarithmic CFT of the large-$N$ limit reduces to an ordinary CFT at next-to-leading order.
+However, this statement requires further investigation that we leave for future work.